ceticamarco/dc/README.md

 # dc ![](https://github.com/ceticamarco/dc/actions/workflows/dc.yml/badge.svg) [![CodeFactor](https://www.codefactor.io/repository/github/ceticamarco/dc/badge/master)](https://www.codefactor.io/repository/github/ceticamarco/dc/overview/master)

 **dc** is an advanced, scientific and programmable RPN desktop calculator with macro support (re)written in C++.
-By default, dc supports a wide range of arithmetical, trigonometrical and numeric functions.
-Its capabilities can be further extended by writing user-defined programs using the embedded, turing-complete, macro system.
+By default, dc supports a wide range of arithmetical, trigonometrical and numeric functions and its capabilities can be further extended by writing user-defined programs using the embedded, turing-complete, macro system.

 **dc** reads from the standard input, but it can also work with text files using the `-f` flag.
 Furthermore, you can decide to evaluate an expression without opening the REPL by using the `-e` flag.